wpexpertsio/Post-SMTP/readme.txt

 * The built-in Email log is an invaluable resource for diagnosing problems with emails.
 * OAuth 2.0 increase the security and protection of email password by discouraging the idea of storing your email password in the WordPress database where it might be found.

-Even hosts that block the standard SMTP ports, like GoDaddy or Bluehost, canâ€™t stop your email as Post SMTP can deliver via HTTPS if it canâ€™t use SMTP.
+Even hosts that block the standard SMTP ports, like GoDaddy or Bluehost, can not stop your email as Post SMTP can deliver via HTTPS if it can not use SMTP.

 https://www.youtube.com/watch?v=mXDEEE9jnfw